 Vegetable Oil – I prefer vegetable or canola oil, though any neutral-tasting cooking oil will work here.

-Milk or Buttermilk - you can use either milk or buttermilk, of any variety.
-A non-dairy, milk substitute might also work here, though I haven't tested it myself.
+Milk – you can use any milk, though a higher fat milk produces nicer results, in my option.
+A non-dairy, milk substitute might also work here, though I haven’t tested it myself.

 You will also need – baking powder, salt and a bit of white sugar.